-Burlingame has a population of 29,426 (data provided by the California Department of Finance).
-According to the 2005-2009 American Community Survey, median household income was \$82,295 in 2009.
+Burlingame has a population of 29,685; median household income is \$77,661.
 It has both residential and commercial-base properties and thus has a more diversified revenue base.
 Major revenue sources in the general fund come from property taxes (30%), sales and use tax (19%) and transient occupancy taxes (34%) comprising 82% of the FY 12/13 revenues of \$51.2 million.
-This is the third year in a row the city has registered healthy revenues increases (9% increase in FY 12/13) from the economic downturn.
-However, the city continues to investigate strategies to fund its OPEB liability, deferred maintenance and capital programs.
+(Latest audited information available).